abhinavas-2005/medilink-healthcare-platform/README.md

 II Year Project | Dayananda Sagar Academy of Technology and Management Passionate about HealthTech, AI, and Full-Stack Development

----

-## 📜 License

-This project is for academic and demonstration purposes only.

 ```
 Happy Coding! 👨‍⚕️💻